ignite/cli/docs/docs/guide/04-blog/00-build-blog.md

 understanding of how our application works and allow us to test its functionality.

-Here is an example of how to use the binary to create a new blog post on the
+While `ignite chain serve` is running in one terminal window, open another terminal and use the chain's binary to create a new blog post on the blockchain:
-blockchain:

 ```
 blogd tx blog create-post 'Hello, World!'
 'This is a blog post' --from alice